jsquyres/ompi/docs/developers.rst

 You can generally install GNU Autoconf, Automake, and Libtool via your Linux distro native package system, or via Homebrew or MacPorts on MacOS.
 This usually "just works."

-If you run into problems with the GNU Autotools, or need to download / build them manually, :doc:`see the GNU Autotool section of the Open MPI developer's docs <gnu-autotools>` for much more detail on how to do this.
+If you run into problems with the GNU Autotools, or need to download / build them manually, :doc:`see the GNU Autotool section of the Open MPI developer's docs </gnu-autotools>` for much more detail on how to do this.

 Flex
 ^^^^